Murder of Pierre Overney

-Pierre Overney (/fr/; 1948 – 25 February 1972) was a French worker and Maoist political activist.
+Pierre Maxime Elie Overney (/fr/; 27 April 1948 – 25 February 1972) was a French worker and Maoist political activist.
 He was killed by a security guard.

 Poster by a Maoist group detailing the murder of Overney at the hands of a Renault security guard.

 Death

 Pierre Overney was a worker in the Renault automobile factory.
 He was fired from his job.
 On Friday, 25 February 1972, Overney and other activists were distributing pamphlets to the workers as they entered and left the gates.
 Pierre got into a dispute with security guard Jean-Antoine Tramoni.
 The guard pulled a gun and shot Overney.

 Reactions

 Armed actions

 On 1 March 1972, in response to the murder, a group of activists set fire to the cars in the Renault depot.

 On 8 March 1972, the Maoist organization Nouvelle résistance populaire kidnapped Robert Nogrette.

 Funeral

 200,000 attended Overney's funeral, including Jean-Paul Sartre and Michel Foucault.

 Pierre Overney's tombstone in Père Lachaise Cemetery, in Paris.